za01br/mastra/.changeset/good-days-explode.md

 'docs': patch
 ---

-Add dev to references on documentation, update build successful message in dev command
+Add dev and deploy mastra commands to CLI references in documentation, update build successful message in dev command